grago/cordova-plugin-admob/README.md

 AdMob Cordova Plugin, provides a way to request AdMob ads natively from JavaScript.

-# Notice #

-[AdMob Plugin Pro](https://github.com/grago/cordova-admob-pro) is more recommended, which is the enhanced version of this plugin.

 Highlights:
 - [x] Support Banner Ad and Interstitial Ad.
 - [x] Multiple banner size, also support custom size.